-The itching will prolong a couple of days, but it will actually get words each day.
+The itching will prolong a couple of days, but it will actually get worse each day.
 This is a sure sign with which you can determine what bite you a chigger or a mosquito.
-Often the chigger bites will be more than one, because multiple mites attack the same target.
+Often the chigger bites will be more than one because multiple mites attack the same target.
 This will result in a skin condition similar to an allergic reaction, especially when combined with the swelling.

 The swelling on its own and the wounds you may inflict on yourself while scratching can stay for weeks.

 Will The Chigger Mite Infest Your Home

 It is possible.
 Chigger mites usually stay at bay from our homes.
 If we have vegetation with touch with the walls of our home, or very close, they might transit inside the building through a crack.
 The presence of plants inside will give them a well known habitat to call their own.
 If you have any pets inside they will soon act as transportation and restaurant for the berry bugs.